twinnydotdev/twinny-ui/src/posts/first.md

 # First post

 This is the first of post about twinny and other shit.
-For some background, twinny was started as a personal project by me, rj, a shitty software engineer from the police state known as the UK.
-I was looking for something to help my with my daily grind as a code monkey which was similar to Github Copilot but less overlord and free (because im cheap).
+For some background, twinny was started as a personal project by me, rj, an average software engineer from the police state known as the UK.
+I was looking for something to help a code monkey which was similar to Github Copilot but less overlord and free (because im cheap).

 Anyway, continue.dev did not exist and the only one was called [Faux Pilot](https://github.com/fauxpilot/fauxpilot) which is where the initial inspiration came from.
 This project was using Nvidia Triton as the inference engine, but it was not easy to setup if I remember correctly, anyway I wrote my own small python server using FastAPI and then quickly moved onto Ollama because it was better.
 Faux Pilot also didn't have a chat interface which was something I felt was missing for local models etc in Visual Studio Code.